Information according to § 5 TMG

 We will ask you to confirm if you are satisfied with our conclusion.
 Where the offer of remedial action or redress is accepted, we will ensure that we comply with the terms of this.
 If you are not satisfied with our conclusion, we will not close your complaint and will continue to seek resolution.

-Digital Transformation Capital Partners GmbH (DTC) integrates sustainability risks in its investment advice.
+Digital Transformation Capital Partners GmbH (“DTC”) (LEI: 391200N4AVRS726J8498) integrates sustainability risks in its investment advisory decision-making process.
 Sustainability risks are environmental, social or governance events or conditions, the occurrence of which could have an actual or potential material adverse effect on the value of the investment.
 In its due diligence process, DTC conducts thorough due diligence work on all investment opportunities.
 Such due diligence work includes ESG related aspects and assessments to the extent relevant.
+This also includes an assessment of sustainability risks.
 The results of such due diligence work are taken into account when providing investment advice.
 At all times, DTC will apply the principle of proportionality taking due account of the relevance of ESG aspects in light of the specific investment opportunities as well as its transactional context.

-We believe in the societal and business benefits of a responsible Environmental, Social and Governance (ESG) policy.
-Through our investment advisory processes, we seek to identify, grow and improve the Funds’ portfolio companies, ensuring long-term sustainable value creation.
-We recognize that ESG principles can contribute to creating value for investors and all other stakeholders – both in terms of mitigating risks and seizing opportunities.
-However for the time being the fund does not consider the adverse impacts of investment decisions on ESG factors due to absence of sufficient data for the performance of an adequate assessment of the potential adverse impact of the investment decision on Sustainability Factors as well as due to lack of relevant disclosures from target investments.
-Thus, we will re-evaluate the conditions end of 2023.
-As soon as we start considering adverse sustainability impacts into our investment decisions, we will disclose the relevant information to investors and on our website.
+DTC believes in the societal and business benefits of a responsible Environmental, Social and Governance (ESG) policy.
+Through its investment advisory processes, DTC seeks to identify, grow and improve the Funds’ portfolio companies it advises, ensuring a long-term sustainable value creation.
+DTC recognizes that ESG principles can contribute to creating value for investors and all other stakeholders – both in terms of mitigating risks and seizing opportunities.
+However, for the time being the funds advised by DTC – and therefore DTC itself – do not consider the adverse impacts of investment decisions on ESG factors within the meaning of Art.
+4 SFDR.
+This decision is mainly based on the absence of sufficient data for the performance of an adequate assessment of the potential adverse impact of the investment advise on Sustainability Factors as well as due to lack of relevant disclosures from target investments that are – as of now – in general not legally obliged to report on sustainability data.
+The data situation may change once the Corporate Sustainability Reporting Directive is fully implemented and in force and there are additional guidelines from the authorities for (voluntary) sustainability reporting also for small and medium enterprises.
+DTC will re-evaluate the conditions in the end of 2024.
+As soon as DTC starts considering adverse sustainability impacts of its investment advice, DTC will disclose the relevant information to investors and on this website.